 The North Eastern Region (NER) in India is endowed with rich energy resources but faces significant bottlenecks in electricity access and availability levels.
 The per capita power consumption in NER is one-third of the national average.
-No significant generation capacity has been added between 2004 and 2011 as a result of which inadequate power supply remains a critical constraint to sustainable and inclusive growth, and to scaling up private investment and economic competitiveness in the NER.
+No significant generation capacity has been added between 2004 and 2011 as a result of which inadequate power supply remains a critical constraint to sustainable growth and speeding up of private investment and economic competitiveness in the NER.

-The road-map for development of power sector specifying the need for strengthening of overall Transmission, Sub-transmission system of NER and Sikkim was brought out in the "Pasighat Proclamation on Power" released during the first Sectoral Summit of North Eastern Council at Pasighat in Arunachal Pradesh in January 2007.

-Pursuant to recommendations of Pasighat summit, a Sub-Group was constituted under the Chairmanship of Member (Power System), Central Electricity Authority (CEA) on Transmission, Sub-transmission related issues in North Eastern Region.
-The sub-group submitted its report in December, 2007 wherein a comprehensive scheme for strengthening of transmission, sub-transmission system was evolved by CEA in consultation with POWERGRID and States of North Eastern Region and Sikkim.
+The road-map for development of power sector specifying the need for strengthening of overall Transmission, Sub-transmission and Distribution system of North Eastern Region of India and Sikkim was brought out in the "Pasighat Proclamation on Power" released during the first sectoral summit of North Eastern Council at Pasighat in Arunachal Pradesh in January 2007.
+Pursuant to recommendations of Pasighat summit, a sub-group was constituted under the Chairmanship of Member (Power System), Central Electricity Authority (CEA) to chalk out action plan for strengthening of on transmission, sub-transmission and distribution sectors of the North Eastern Region.
+The sub-group submitted its report in December, 2007 wherein a comprehensive scheme namely the "North Eastern Region Power System Improvement Project" for strengthening of transmission, sub-transmission and distribution system has been envisaged by CEA in consultation with POWERGRID and States of North Eastern Region and Sikkim.